Texas-Robotics-Academy/markdown/2021/programming_functions.md

 Usually, this is accomplished through a **return statement**.

-`main()` generally returns a 1 if there was an error and 0 if the program completes successfully.
+`main()` generally returns a 0 if the program completes successfully.
 We'll talk more about return types soon.

 We then write the name of the function, main, and follow it with a set of parentheses.